iamsatyajit963/Learning-BigData-Technologies/Learning-Hbase/README.md

 ### Internal architecture of HBase
 HBase stores file using **LSM-tree**, which maintains data in two separate parts that are optimized for underlying storage.
 This type of data structure depends on two structures, a current and smaller one in memory and a bigger one on the persistent disk, and once the part in memory becomes bigger than a certain limit, it is merged with the bigger structure that is stored on the disk using a merge sort algorithm and a new in-memory tree is created for newer insert requests.
 It transforms random data access into sequential data access, which improves read performance, and merging is a background process, which does not affect the foreground processing.

+### An overview on HBase's components and functionalities
+* Zookeeper
+  * A centralized service for providing configuration information, naming, synchronization and group services over large clusters in distributed systems.
+* HMaster
+  * Acts as Master in master-slave architecture
+  * Monitors RegionServers
+  * Handles RegionServers failover.
+  * Handles metadata changes.
+  * Assignment/unassignment of regions.
+  * Interface all metadata changes.
+  * Performs reload balancing in idle time.
+  * It publishes its location to client using Zookeeper.
+  * HMaster Web UI provides all the information about HBase cluster(table, regions, RegionServers adn so on).
+  * There may be one or many HMaster(many for High Availability in case or hazard).
+* RegionServer
+  * Acts as Slave(s) in master-slave architecture.
+  * Serving Regions(tables) assign to it by HMaster.
+  * Handling client R/W requests.
+  * Maintaining Hlogs.
+  * Performing Compaction(merge).
+  * Responsible for handling region splits.
+* Client
+  * Responsible for finding the RegionServer which is hosting a particular ros(data/record).
+* Catalog tables
+  * Contains all the info about all the RegionServers and Regions.

+#### When to choose HBase and when not!!!
+When to:
+* If data needs to have a dynamic or variable schema
+* If a number of columns contain more null values (blank columns)When we have a huge number of dynamic rows
+* If our data contains a variable number of columns
+* If we need to maintain versions of data
+* If high scalability is needed
+* If we need in-built compression on records
+* If a high volume of I/O is needed

+When NOT:
+* When data is not in large amounts (in TBs and more)
+* When JOINs and relational DB features are needed
+* Don't go with the belief "every one is using it"
+* If RDBMS fits your requirements, use RDBMS

+### PROs ans CONs of HBase
+**Pros**:
+* Great for analytics in association with Hadoop MapReduce
+* It can handle very large volumes of data
+* Supports scaling out in coordination with Hadoop file system even on commodity hardware
+* Fault tolerance
+* License free
+* Very flexible on schema design/no fixed schema
+* Can be integrated with Hive for SQL-like queries, which is better for DBAs who are more familiar with SQL queries
+* Auto-sharding
+* Auto failover
+* Simple client interface
+* Row-level atomicity, that is, the PUT operation will either write or fail

+**Cons**:
+* Single point of failure (when only one HMaster is used)
+* No transaction support
+* JOINs are handled in MapReduce layer rather than the database itself
+* Indexed and sorted only on key, but RDBMS can be indexed on some arbitrary field
+* No built-in authentication or permissions